 Lincoln Land Community College (LLCC) is a comprehensive community college serving individuals of all ages.
 The LLCC district comprises all or parts of 15 counties in central Illinois and covers 4,115 square miles.
 It is the largest community college district in Illinois in terms of land mass.
 The main campus is in Springfield, with Outreach Centers in Jacksonville, Beardstown, Taylorville and Litchfield.
 The mission of LLCC is to provide district residents with quality educational programs and services that are accessible, affordable and responsive to individual and community needs

-- LLCC serves nearly 15,000 individuals annually through credit and non-credit courses.
+- LLCC serves 14,600 individuals annually through credit and non-credit courses.

-- Nearly 12,000 students received credit-generating instruction in the past year.
+- Over 11,000 students received credit-generating instruction in the past year.

-- Thirty-nine percent of the LLCC student body is over the age of 25.
+- Thirty-five percent of the LLCC student body is over the age of 25.

 - Approximately six out of 10 students are female.

-- More than 19 percent of the LLCC student body is minority.
+- More than 18 percent of the student body is minority.

 - Ninety-five percent of LLCC students reside in the LLCC district.

-- Nearly 21 percent of LLCC students are in college for the first time.
+- Over 20 percent of LLCC students are in college for the first time.

-- Top enrolled occupational programs: Certified Nursing Assistant, Associate Degree Nursing, Emergency Medical Technician, Truck Driving, and Industrial Electronics.
+- Top enrolled occupational programs: Associate Degree Nursing, Certified Nursing Assistant, Truck Driving, Emergency Medical Tech. and Industrial Electronics.

-- More than 42,500 individuals have earned associate degrees and/or college-level certificates from LLCC.
+- Almost 45,000 individuals have earned associate degrees and/or college-level certificates from LLCC.

-- Nearly 40 student clubs and organizations including Student Government Association
+- A variety of active student clubs and organizations including Student Government Association

 - Loggers Athletics: Men’s soccer, basketball, baseball; Women’s volleyball, basketball, softball; NJCAA and Mid-West Athletic Conference